nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 Note: Select `Open Folder` to see the signed-apks folder, archive.xml, and deployable APK file.

-### JavaScript Arrow Functions
+### Week 1 JavaScript Fun

-Areas where I've been struggling with JavaScript recently:
+Areas where I've been struggling with JavaScript recently: Arrow Functions!

 - Creating a Function as if it were a class with its own members.
 - When to use Arrow functions, anonymous functions, etc inside of a Class or Function-style class.